Illinois Valley Central High School: Athletics

 Illinois Valley Central High School competes in the Illini Prairie Conference and is a member school in the Illinois High School Association.
 In the 2017–2018 school year, IVCHS joined the new Illini Prairie Conference following the merger of the Corn Belt Conference and Okaw Valley Conference.

-In the IHSA, IVC has appeared in the IHSA Final Four on four occasions, most recently in 2010.
-IVC's first appearance in the IHSA Final Four was in the 2006 Class A Boys' Basketball State Championship where the Ghosts fell to Seneca HS 44–47.
+In the IHSA, IVC has appeared in the IHSA Final Four on five occasions, most recently in 2022.
+IVC's first appearance in the IHSA Final Four was in the 2006 Class A Boys Basketball State Championship where the Ghosts fell to Seneca HS 44–47.
 Later that year in May, IVC arrived back at the state finals this time playing for the Class A state title in boys baseball.
-This time IVC top Trenton (Wesclin) 8–3 for IVC's first and only State title to date.
-IVC returned to the final four in 2008 for the Class 2A Boys Baseball state championship against Stanford (Olympia) HS where IVC fell to Olympia finishing 2nd.
-IVC's most recent appearance in the IHSA Final Four was in Boys Baseball; however, IVC fell to Harrisburg 7–1 in the semifinal before finishing third against Elmhurst (IC Catholic) 6–4.
+This time IVC top Trenton (Wesclin) 8–3 for IVC's first and only state title to date.
+IVC returned to the Final Four in 2008 for the Class 2A Boys Baseball state championship where IVC fell to Olympia finishing 2nd.
+IVC's next appearance in the IHSA Final Four was in Boys Baseball; however, IVC fell to Harrisburg 7–1 in the semifinal before finishing third against Elmhurst (IC Catholic) 6–4.
+In November 2022, IVC made the Class 2A girls volleyball state finals for the first time in program history.
+The Ghosts took third place, beating Freeburg, 25–16, 25–15, finishing 36–4.

 IVCHS co-ops with nearby Dunlap High School for some athletics (boys' and girls' swimming and diving).